cyli2019/Deep_Learning_Publication/General_DL/README.md

 [generaliz]: https://arxiv.org/pdf/1705.08741.pdf

 ## 1.1 Understanding the difficulty of training deep feedforward neural networks
+*Xavier Glorot - Yoshua Bengio*

 #### What problems are solved?
 - Difficulty on training deep networks - Converge
 - Understand the effect of different activation function: Sigmoid and TanH